-Your emotions and well-being are just as important as your physical health.
+Your emotions and wellbeing are just as important as your physical health.
 Remember, there is no right or wrong way to cope.
 Give yourself time to adapt and be patient.
 Try not to expect too much too soon and try to have realistic expectations.

 There are many ways to help you cope with your emotions and anxieties.
 This can include a combination of talking, getting helpful information, trying relaxation techniques and doing other things that make you feel good.

-There are support groups and cancer support services around the country that can offer a range of services such as information, counselling, group therapy and complementary therapies.
+There are support groups and cancer support services around the country that offer a range of services such as information, counselling, group therapy and complementary therapies.

 Talking is one of the best cures when you are anxious, but it can be hard to do.
 You may feel awkward or embarrassed discussing how you really feel.
 Talking to a good listener can help, such as your partner, a close friend or relative.

-Please see our booklet Who Can Ever Understand? – Talking about your cancer for more information on talking about your cancer.
 For some, religion and spiritual beliefs – even peaceful meditation – can bring a lot of comfort.

 Talking openly about your feelings and emotions can be a huge help.
 There are many types of talking therapy available, such as psychotherapy and counselling.
 These can really help if you have anxiety and depression.
 It’s important to stick with the talking therapy for a least a few weeks.
-If you feel that it isn’t helping, talk to your therapist or doctor about trying something else.
+If you feel that it isn’t helping, ask your therapist or doctor about trying something else.

 The road to healing and recovery is a personal one and you will learn many new things about yourself along the way.
-With the help of family, friends and the healthcare team, you can achieve a sense of physical and mental well-being over time.
+With the help of family, friends and the healthcare team, you can achieve a sense of physical and mental wellbeing over time.

 Getting emotional support